-SAP Graph is the new unified and consolidated API for SAP-managed data.
-Developers use SAP Graph to build applications that access a business data graph of SAP-managed data, regardless of where this data resides.
+Graph is the new unified and consolidated API for SAP-managed data.
+Developers use Graph to build applications that access a business data graph of SAP-managed data, regardless of where this data resides.

 1.3.
 Big Picture

-Q1.3.1: How is SAP Graph different from SAP API Business Hub?
+Q1.3.1: How is Graph different from SAP Business Accelerator Hub?

-SAP Graph is a new product used for accessing data from the SAP Intelligent Enterprise systems through an easy-to-use API.
+Graph is a new capability within SAP Integration Suite used for accessing data from the SAP Intelligent Enterprise systems through an easy-to-use API.
 The “Graph” name refers to the connections between data objects that allow easy access to associated data.

 2. Technical Questions